andraugust/andraugust.github.io/thermo-2.md

 | Gold | 129 |
 | Lead | 128 |

-Evidently it takes a lot of energy to raise the temperature of water.
+Evidently it takes a lot of energy to raise the temperature of water, which is what makes it such a good coolant.

 The last thing I'll note about heat is that $$C$$ is defined for a given phase--solid, liquid or gas.
-If a phase transition occurs then heat energy goes into breaking chemical bonds while temperature stays constant.
+If a phase transition occurs, heat energy is used to break chemical bonds while temperature stays constant.

-## Path Dependence
+## State Transitions and Path Dependence

-l;k

 ## Heat Engines

 A natural question to ask next is whether heat can be converted to work, and vice versa.
-Heat engines do exactly that — they transform the incoherent energy of microscopic particles into coherent macroscopic motion, like the lifting of a weight or the rotation of a drive shaft.
+Heat engines do exactly that — they transform the incoherent energy of microscopic particles into coherent macroscopic motion, like the lifting of a weight or the rotating of a drive shaft.

 Heat engines have the following components: